-Consultation with the local communities and farmers/water user groups was conducted in Dang Tai village on13 July, 2021.
-56 people from 78 households participated in the consultation meeting.
-This draft ESAR will distributed to the community 7 days before the consultation.
+Consultation with the local communities and farmers/water user groups was conducted in Dang Tai village on 14 July, 2021.
+77 people from 133 households participated in the consultation meeting.
+This draft ESAR was distributed to the community 7 days before the consultation.
 Main outcomes of the consultation are provided below:

-- Potential positive and negative impacts during water pump replacement and operation phase were discussed and agreed. - Covid19 prevention preparation discussed - Collaboration among villagers, provincial and district technical team including construction company
+- Potential positive and negative impact during water pump replacement. - Covid19 prevention preparation

-The relevant feedback and information provided by the water user group:
+• Collaboration among villagers, provincial and district technical team including construction company

-- 1. The Dang 2 pump irrigation subprojects was developed in 1998 by the government of Laos.
-In the 2012, the project was improved by changing an electric motor, upgrading both left and right secondary canals from the earth canals to brick masonry canals.
-Currently, pumps are functioning properly.
-However, the water supply capacity is not full function due to the age of pump units almost 23 years old and 9 years old that replaced in 2012.
-A delivery tube pipe is also leaking.
-At the present, farmers are waiting up coming rehabilitation supporting by the LACP. - 2.
-Before starting construction work; the consultation in detail is need to be conducted between the contractor and villagers to make clear bilateral understanding as what company will do with expectation, consideration incorporated into the subproject design and implementation arrangement of villagers.
+The relevant feedback and information provided by the farmers during consultation meeting included

-- 3. Local labour for the subproject construction suggested to consider if possible. - 4. more detail about construction work is needed and consulted between contractor and villagers to discuss on how cooperation and implementation arrangement work.
+- 1. The Dang-1 irrigation scheme was developed in 1999 by the government of Laos (GOL).
+It was transferred, maintained by the water user group since then.
+A series of rehabilitation Dang-1 irrigation scheme included replacement of electric motor in 2010, another electric motor also replaced in 2012.
+Currently, a pump is not functioning due to its motor was broken.
+One of a motor borrowed temporally from Phova village in order to supply water to the command area during dry season.
+At the present, farmers are waiting for the coming rehabilitation after FS/DD was conducted by the NPMO's consultant team and DAFO. - 2.
+Before starting construction work; the consultation in detail is needed to be conducted between company and villagers to make clear bilateral understanding as what company will be done while expectation, consideration and incorporation into the subproject design and implementation arrangement of villagers. - 3.
+Local labour for the subproject construction suggested to consider if possible. - 4. more detail about construction work is needed and consulted between contractor and villagers to discuss on how cooperation and implementation arrangement work.